 The NFTs can serve as utilities for on-chain governance if specified during the collection's deployment.
-Voting delegation can be made on a per-tier basis, or on a global basis.

 An understanding of how the Juicebox protocol's pay and redeem functionality works is an important prereq to understanding how this repo's contracts work and attach themselves to Juicebox's regular operating behavior.
 This contract specifically makes use of the DataSource+Delegate pattern.
 See https://info.juicebox.money/dev/.

 In order to use a 721 delegate, a Juicebox project should be launched from

 JBTiered721DelegateDeployer) and attach it to the first funding cycle of the newly launched project as a DataSource and Delegate.
 Funding cycle reconfigurations can also be done using the

 JBTiered721DelegateProjectDeployer, though it will need to have Operator permissions from the project's owner.

 JB721Delegate implementation of the ERC721 Juicebox DataSource+Delegate extension can be used for any distribution mechanic.
 This repo includes one implementation – the